Chronis Spanos is passionately seeking to explore surrounding living space using his camera to pave the way to fantasy and re-generation.

 Urban constructions and monumental architecture are first on his list to be hacked and restructured in a way that he can elusively fantasize 2D spaces -in times dystopian- which challenge the impossible.

 Influenced by Visual Arts, Cinematography and Architecture, Spanos studies form, light, and geometry, seeking to seize the moment and capture the emotion.
 He is inspired by the human dynamics of the spaces and he integrates it to the final outcome which, although seemingly de-humanized, incorporates the “anima” of the photographed place.

-Spanos is affiliated with International Hellenic University of Thessaloniki, Greece, running the photography club since 2012, whereas he has taught other photography workshops in Greece, such as at City College, and at the Institute of Cultural Vocational Education in Thessaloniki, Greece.
+Spanos was affiliated with International Hellenic University of Thessaloniki, Greece, running the photography club from 2012 to 2015, whereas he has taught other photography workshops in Greece, such as at City College, and at the Institute of Cultural Vocational Education in Thessaloniki, Greece.

-He has been collaborating as a fashion photographer with many international and local magazines.
+He has been collaborating as an architect photographer with international companies.

-His new show “Maraya” runs at the Art Festival “Abu Dhabi Art 2015” and his project “The Missing: Rebuilding the Past” travels to New York, at the Anya and Andrew Shiva Gallery in December.
+His show “Maraya” ran at the Art Festival “Abu Dhabi Art 2015” and he took part at the group exhibition “The Missing: Rebuilding the Past” in New York, at the Anya and Andrew Shiva Gallery in December 2015.